louislva/openFUS/README.md

 ### Contributing

-We need help!
+We need your help!
 Here are some of our TODOs:

 - Figure out how to drive the transducer (cheaply, without distortion, without standing waves in cranium)
 - Design and manufacture the accoustic lens